petethegreat/GettingCleaningDataWeek4/CodeBook.md

 - values lie in the range `[-0.993,-0.006]` (raw data was normalised to range `[-1.0,1.0]`)
 - This variable is a dimensionless quantity (no unit), due to the normalisation of the input data.
 - BodyAccelerationJerkZComponentFrequencyDomainStandardDeviation
-  -BodyAccelerationJerk - the rate of change of the body component of the acceleration -ZComponent - in the _z_ direction
+  - BodyAccelerationJerk - the rate of change of the body component of the acceleration
+  - ZComponent - in the _z_ direction
-  -FrequencyDomain - this variable was analysed in the frequency domain -StandardDeviation - the standard deviation was taken.
+  - FrequencyDomain - this variable was analysed in the frequency domain
+  - StandardDeviation - the standard deviation was taken.

 ### BodyAngularVelocityXComponentFrequencyDomainStandardDeviation
 - mean of the fBodyGyro-std()-X variable from the UCI HAR dataset, averaged over all samples for the corresponding subject and activity